Preparing for Doctor Visits

-When you start managing and monitoring sickle cell on your own, make sure you find a hematologist you feel comfortable with.
+Whether you’re already managing your sickle cell or making the transition to adult care, make sure you find a hematologist you feel comfortable with.
 You should feel supported by your doctor.
-You want someone who you can share all your symptoms and concerns with.
+You want someone with whom you can share all your symptoms and concerns.
 If you don’t feel this way, it’s okay to switch doctors.
 The most important thing is that you keep up your medical care.

 Overcoming Misconceptions And Stigmas In Your Care

-Your primary care doctor and hematologist should understand you and your sickle cell.
-Other doctors, such as those in the emergency room, may not understand sickle cell as well since they don’t treat it regularly.
+Your primary care doctor and hematologist should understand sickle cell and your unique needs.
+Other doctors, such as those in the emergency room, may not always understand sickle cell as well since they don’t treat it regularly.

 There are two stigmas or misconceptions you may be likely to face in the emergency room: